jadetrue/mealworm-functional/README.md

 ## React sandbox repo

+- Create a sandbox..
+     - Option #1 - Go to codesandbox.io, create a new project, add
+                   @reach/router.
+     - Option #2 - npx create-react-app.
+Use "yarn" to install @reach/router.
+                   Note: npm will error due to unmet peer dependencies
+     - Option #3 - npx create-react-app.
+Students should research
+                   'react-router-dom' and look the similarities/differences
+                   with @reach/router.
+Then use 'react-router-dom' for challenge below..
 - Create 3 pages: Home, Login and Favourites (Dont worry about content or styling as this is not the purpose of the challenge)
 - Create a simple Navbar with Links to the 3 pages
 - Implement routing between these pages